 - The operational activities described in this Manual should ONLY be executed by people with enough technical knowledge to perform the activities in a safe manner. - This Product is specifically developed for video conferencing / streaming via internet by companies, institutes and universities.
-It is NOT meant for private use in the residential area. - This Product should ONLY be used indoors. - This Product is certified against EN 60601-1-2 (2015) as class A for medical use in Professional healtcare facility environment and Home healtcare environment.
-It means that you can use the Product in consultation of medical trained and certified experts as part of a medical certified installation.
-The Product is NOT certified against the full Medical Device Regulation and has ONLY the EN 60601-1-2 (2015) certificate.
-Use the Product ALWAYS together with a medical trained and certified expert!
+It is NOT meant for private use in the residential area. - This Product should ONLY be used indoors. - This Product is NOT a medical device and should NOT be used as a substitute for professional medical judgment.
+It is NOT designed or intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of any condition or disease.
 Please consult your healthcare provider prior to making any decisions related to your health.
-The Product can ONLY be used within the EU for medical usage.
-See the medical certificate on the Avonic CM70 product website.